Posts Tagged ‘platformer’

 - Graphics and gameplay since the first day

-The gameplay was very easy to program, only a basic platformer with an stealth system, in that if the enemy is looking right and the player is near of his right, he kill the player instantly.
+The gameplay was very easy to program, only a basic platformer with an stealth system, basically if the enemy is looking right and the player is near of his right, he kill the player instantly.

 And the graphics palette is of 6-7 colours in total, what made more easy the process of design.